 Where to start when writing your story

-Readers like to read chronologically though it’s perfectly fine to reflect upon the past, otherwise, it can get confusing.
-Your reader wants to be led along a path.
-They won’t have the finer details of your life that you naturally do, so be sure to join the dots for them, otherwise, they may meander off the path, and get lost in the wilderness!
+Readers like to read chronologically otherwise it may get confusing – but it’s okay to reflect upon the past sometimes.
+They want to be led along a path, and won’t have the finer details of your life as you naturally do, so be sure to join the dots for them.

 My book Where The Light Lives took me five years to complete – I kid you not!
 It took me about two years to write the manuscript, which I did in snatches of time, whenever my baby had his day sleep or visited his grandparents, and my other son was at school, and at night.
 Then I spent another three years fussing over it!